Allison Crowe - Hallowe'en 2015

 Original Poster Art: Bob Masse

-Broadcast highlights include a pair of one-hour television specials: “Allison Crowe: Inside Pandora’s Box” and “Tidings” (airing nationally across Canada from 2002 – 2008).
+Broadcast highlights include a pair of one-hour television specials: “Allison Crowe: Inside Pandora’s Box” and “Tidings” (airing, for years, nationally across Canada).

-In 2012, Allison Crowe performs live on-stage with Canada's Royal Winnipeg Ballet for the World Premiere of "The Doorway – Scenes from Leonard Cohen" - created and choreographed by Jorden Morris with artistic direction from the RWB's André Lewis.
+In 2012, Allison Crowe thrilled with Canada's Royal Winnipeg Ballet singing and playing live on-stage with dancers for the World Premiere run, and a subsequent tour, of "The Doorway – Scenes from Leonard Cohen" - created and choreographed by Jorden Morris with artistic direction from the RWB's André Lewis.

 "The first thing you notice about Allison Crowe is her voice.
 Rich and dark, it seems to come from a place most singers can only dream of accessing.
 Then there are the songs.
-Filled with raw passion and accompanied by Crowe's eloquent piano playing," writes Clodagh O'Connell (The Courier, Rolling Stone+).
-Hers is a joyous sound: "Elton John meets Edith Piaf.
+Filled with raw passion and accompanied by Crowe's eloquent piano playing."
+Clodagh O'Connell (The Courier, Rolling Stone+) posits: "Elton John meets Edith Piaf".

 "It takes a lot of self-confidence to tackle Aretha (Franklin)'s version of 'I Never Loved a Man...' but Allison does and nails it just as good as the Queen of Soul herself.
 Her piano playing is equally exquisite," says Bob Muller, curator of song covers at JoniMitchell.com "Treat yourself to one of the mightiest talents on the singer-songwriter scene today."